hanthienduc/hanthienduc/README.md

 - :telescope: I’m lifelong learner and like to studying and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Front-end Development, Technical Content Writing.
+- :seedling: Exploring Front-end Development.

 - :zap: In my free time, I like to learn new things in web development and read tech articles.